alesm0101/finances/README.md

 # Info

-A simple API rest working with mongo and express
+A simple RESTful API working with mongo and express

 ## Dependencies:
-> to create:
+> To create the package.json:

 ```shell
 npm init